50 Office Challenge Ideas Including Office Fitness Challenges for 2024

 If your wellness program isn’t fun, it needs to be changed.

-Here are some of the more popular challenges used by WellSteps.
-These are in addition to the 30 campaigns our clients participate in.
+Here are some of the more popular office challenges used by WellSteps.
+These are in addition to the 35 campaigns in which our clients participate.

 50 Office Challenge Ideas Including Office Fitness Challenges